-Using DCS, you independently adjust the bell, horn, engine, and accent sounds volume.
-This is like a mixer so you can set up the engine to fit your specific tastes and sense of realism.
-They all move relatively up or down with the master volume settings.
+Using DCS, you can independently adjust the volume of the bell, the horn, the engine and the accent sounds.
+This is like a mixer so you can set up the engine sounds to fit your specific tastes and sense of realism.